Why and When to Place Locate Request

 Note: If a homeowner has hired a contractor/excavator for excavation on their property it is the responsibility of the contractor/excavator to contact MISS DIG 811 for a locate request per PA 174.

-Step 1: Call MISS DIG 811 or Go Online
+Step 1: Contact MISS DIG 811 online or by phone

 At least 3 business days prior to digging on your property contact MISS DIG 811: